-The following are some select key features:
+The following are some select key features of our solutions:

 - Integration Capability.
 We design our solutions to be flexible and configurable, allowing our clients to match their use of our algorithms and software with their specific business processes and workflows.
 Our platform has been organically developed from a common code base, data structure and user interface, providing a consistent user experience with powerful features that are easily adaptable to our clients' needs; - Intuitive user experience.
-Our intuitive, easy-to-use interface is based on current technology multiple focus groups and automatically adapts to users' devices, including mobile platforms, thereby significantly increasing accessibility of our solutions; - Big Data Generation.
+Our intuitive, easy-to-use interface is based on current technology, multiple focus groups and automatically adapts to users' devices, including mobile platforms, thereby significantly increasing accessibility of our solutions; - Big Data Generation.
 While we supply to the user the information he/she requires, we gather certain vital information such as body measurement and package volume which can be used anonymously to help the retailer acquire predictive size information on stocking, operations and consumers that may be in between sizes.
-All this information is being gathered and stored on our servers where it can be used by retailers; - White Label Solution.
+All the information is being gathered and stored on our servers where it can be used by retailers; - White Label Solution.
 Our solutions can be transformed into white label applications at an extra cost to any customer that wants to utilize or embed our technology within their systems; and - Non-Invasive.
-Owing to our unique, non-invasive technology, the smartphone camera is not used for measurement; all the measurements are recorded by moving the smartphone over the consumer's body or package, thus ensuring greater privacy.
+In taking measurements using our solution, the smartphone camera is not utilized; instead, the measurements are captured by scanning the smartphone over the consumer's body or package, thus ensuring greater privacy.